jackbittiner/CV/README.md

 ## Jack Bittiner

 The most important thing you need to know about me is that I won the Jackpot on the BBC1 television show Pointless.
-The second most important thing is that I am a budding software engineer.
+The second most important thing is that I am a Full-Stack software engineer.

 [Experience](#experience) | [Education](#education)